sagar0419/fluent-bit-installation/README.md

 Here we are using wildcard to fetch logs from all the namespaces.

 If you want logs from all the namespaces except a few namespaces and you want to exclude those few namespaces.
-For that, you need to add an Exclude_path option in the Fluent-Bit configuration file.
+For that, you need to add an 'Exclude_path' option in the Fluent-Bit configuration file.

 One can pass multiple namespaces names separated by a comma.
 For example, as shown below, We can exclude logs of multiple namespaces by giving their path separated by a comma in the Fluent-Bit configuration file (this way basically we can selectively exclude namespaces whose logs we don't want fluent-bit to collect and pass them).